Home sales improves by 50% in Oct-Dec: Report

-New Delhi, Jan 24 (IANS) Home sales across major cities improved by 50 per cent in October-December 2020 on a quarter-on-quarter basis, according to a report by 99acres.com.
+New Delhi: Home sales across major cities improved by 50 per cent in October-December 2020 on a quarter-on-quarter basis, according to a report by 99acres.com.

 A total of 21,800 units were sold during the last quarter of 2020 across eight major cities, it said.